S3L-ShanghaiTech/DeJITLeak/README.md

 Illegal Flow from parameter <param> 2 of method boolean MoreSanity.array_safe(int[], int) to (boolean MoreSanity.array_safe(int[], int):10) if (v17 < #(0)) goto 23, visible for low
 Illegal Flow from parameter <param> 2 of method boolean MoreSanity.array_safe(int[], int) to (boolean MoreSanity.array_safe(int[], int):1) if (p2 $taint  >= #(0)) goto 5, visible for low
 ```

 At first, it will search for all the methods in the given jar file.
-Then it will set up the analysis by setting up the entrypoint according to the `config.txt` file.
+Then it will set up the analysis by setting up the entry point according to the `config.txt` file.
 Then it will build the system dependence graph and output the time and memory usage.
 Finally, it will perform the taint analysis and output some illicit flows if any.
-Each illicit flow represents a potential leaky branch that need to be protected.
+Each illicit flow represents a potential leaky branch that needs to be protected.
 These branches are also logged in `if_branch.txt`.
-And the method invoked in these branches are logged in `call.txt`.
+Moreover, the methods invoked in these branches are logged in `call.txt`.

+For each branch, its pseudocode, the method it is in, and its byte code index are recorded.Branches in `if_branch.txt` all have high security level H and need to be protected, while branches contained in `if_branch_prev.txt` but not in `if_branch.txt` all have low security level L. If one wants to understand `if_branch.txt` in detail, one can use [the visualisation tool](https://pp.ipd.kit.edu/projects/joana/joana.ui.ifc.sdg.graphviewer.jar) provided by Joana to visualise the generated `SDGFile.pdg` and cross-reference it with `if_branch.txt`.

 Test effectiveness of DeJITLeak
 ```bash